belindayeung02/chemeng277_project/README.md

 This repository contains the implementation of our research project for CHEMENG277.

-Our study explores machine learning-based approaches for predicting key optoelectronic metrics:HOMO-LUMO gap and spectral overlap, using easily extractable chemical features.
+Our study explores machine learning-based approaches for predicting key optoelectronic metrics: HOMO-LUMO gap and spectral overlap, using easily extractable chemical features.
 By leveraging unsupervised (K-Means clustering, PCA) and supervised learning (neural networks), we demonstrate that machine learning models can significantly reduce computational costs associated with Density Functional Theory (DFT) calculations.

 ## Repository Structure